Information for Clinicians

 As the feasibility study is now complete, and the main trial is being set up ready to recruit.
 As part of this some hospitals are being contacted to see if they would like to take part.

-In this randomised controlled trial, babies with oesophageal atresia are allocated at random to either being given acid suppressing medicine or not.
-They are then followed up for 2 years, to see if they develop a stricture and require any further treatments.
+In this randomised controlled trial, babies with oesophageal atresia will be allocated at random to either being given acid suppressing medicine or not.
+They will then be followed up for 2 years, to see if they develop a stricture and require any further treatments.

 If you have any questions about the study, you can contact the TOAST study team at the University of Oxford by emailing toast@npeu.ox.ac.uk.